tylertitsworth/5th-age-srd/Classes/Monk.md

 ### Ki

 You gain a number of _ki_ points each day equal to 1 + your Wisdom modifier.
 You can spend ki to modify the natural result of one of your attack rolls.
-Ki is a daily resource.
+Ki is a full recovery resource.
 When you take a full heal-up, you regain all your ki points.
 You don't regain ki during a quick rest.

 After rolling an attack, you can spend 1 point of ki as a free action to change your attack's _natural_ result by 1, unless that result is a natural 1.
 The change can be +1 or -1.
 Spending ki is a free action, but you can only spend 1 point of ki each turn.